Dos and Don’ts for Fire and Smoke Damage January 30, 2017 – Posted in: Blog – Tags: Fire Damage Restoration

 - Remove as much soot as you can before washing the clothes with water.
 This can be done by giving each clothing item a gentle shake or using a vacuum cleaner.

 - Different types of fabric require different methods of removing soot and smoke damage.
-For example, 50/50 polyester-cotton blend is best cleaned using a liquid detergent while 65/35 polyester-cotton blend may require powder detergent and bleach.
+For example, 50/50 polyester-cotton blend is cleaned using a liquid detergent while 65/35 polyester-cotton blend may require powder detergent and bleach.

 - Lastly, deodorize your clothes.
 Even after washing and drying clothes and household textiles, they may still have a residual smoke smell.
 Usually, it will take up to five launderings before the smoke odor is fully removed.